Hiluhree/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 	+ Letters l and L should be replaced by 1
 	+ Prototype: char *leet(char *);
 	+ You can only use one if in your code
 	+ You can only use two loops in your code
 	+ You are not allowed to use switch
 	+ You are not allowed to use any ternary operation
++ Task 8: [rot13](): A function that encodes a string using rot13.

+	+ Prototype: char *rot13(char *);
+	+ You can only use if statement once in your code
+	+ You can only use two loops in your code
+	+ You are not allowed to use switch
+	+ You are not allowed to use any ternary operation